mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ("something",["one"])
 ```

-First message may be a bit surprising, but `megaparsec` knows that there
+The first message may be a bit surprising, but `megaparsec` knows that there
-must be at least one item in the list, so it checks indentation level and it
+must be at least one item in the list, so it checks the indentation level
-is 1, which is incorrect, so it reports it.
+and it is 1, which is incorrect, so it reports it.

 ### Nested indented list

-Let us allow list items to have sub-items.
+Let's allow list items to have sub-items.
 For this we will need a new
 parser, `pComplexItem`:

 ```haskell